“Unlocking the value of data-driven manufacturing ”

 DATA: THE PULSE OF SMART MANUFACTURING

 The availability of high-quality, real-time data has made it optimal for manufacturers to gain smart insights, supporting better decision-making and improved efficiency.
 Data helps manufacturers reduce energy consumption, optimise supply chains, predict future outcomes for the business, and automate processes, which lowers costs and saves time.
-When applied intelligently, data also enhances product quality, increases productivity, detects production flaws, minimizes downtime and instances of unanticipated maintenance.
+When applied intelligently, data also enhances product quality, increases productivity, detects production flaws, minimises downtime and instances of unanticipated maintenance.

 However, despite having access to relevant data, most manufacturers still struggle to capture value from it.
 One reason for this gap is the challenge of ensuring interoperability between their information technology (IT) and operational technology (OT) infrastructure.
 The first question before the Indian industry is: with the integration of IT and OT and the convergence of these technologies, how do they ensure greater interoperability?
 Such integration is essential for grasping data and converting it into valuable, actionable insights.